inpime/dbox/README.md

 [![Build Status](https://travis-ci.org/inpime/dbox.svg?branch=master)](https://travis-ci.org/inpime/dbox)

 Status.
-In pursuit of the ideal architecture and internal api
+In pursuit of the ideal architecture and internal api.

+TODO: example of using

 # Object